 Avatar Protection (Su): This Limit Break allows the summoner’s avatar to take any attacks aimed at the summoner.
 For a duration of 1 round + 1 round per four summoner levels after 1st, as long as the summoner is adjacent to his avatar, the avatar intercepts any attacks, using its AC instead.
 For the duration of this limit break, the avatar gains a damage reduction of 2/-

 A summoner casts summon spells which are drawn from the summoner spell list.
 A summoner begins play with 3 1st level summon spells of his choice.
 The summoner also selects a number of additional 1st-level spells equal to his Charisma modifier to add to his list of spells.
 Each time a character attains a new summoner level, he gains two spells of his choice to add to his list of spells.
-The free spell must be of spell levels he can cast.
-Unlike the other mages, a summoner cannot purchase or find scrolls to add spells to his spells known list, but he can learn new summon spells from another summoner.
+The free spells must be of spell levels he can cast.
+Like the other mages, a summoner can purchase or find scrolls to add spells to his spells known list and he can also learn new summon spells from another summoner.

 To learn or cast a summoner spell, the summoner must have a Charisma score equal to at least 10 + the spell level (Cha 11 for 1st-

 Spell Proficiency (Ex)